magento/magento2-page-builder/docs/extend-existing-content-type/step-2-extend-appearances.md

 # Step 2: Extend appearances

 In this step, you will extend all four Banner appearances by adding a new `max_height` style to each.
-The max-height property stops the Banner from growing beyond a certain height as end-users enter banner text.
+The `max-height` property stops the Banner from growing beyond a certain height as end users enter banner text.

 ## Create a content configuration file